 Practical: With a 3 or 7-day pass, the viewing days do not have to immediately follow on from each other.

-- 3 Days: This ticket is valid for 10 days from the date of purchase.
-(5 days until Dec.
-31. 2022) You can choose which five days you wish to visit the Angkor temples on.
+- 3 days: The ticket is valid for 10 days from the date of purchase.
+So you can choose the three days you want to visit the Angkor temples within this period.

-- 7 Days: This ticket is valid for one calendar month from the date of purchase.
-You have a whole month in which to visit the Angkor temples on the 10 days of your choice. (until Dec.
-31. 2022)
+- 7 days: The ticket is valid for 30 days from the date of purchase.
+Here you even have a whole month to visit the Angkor temples on seven days of your choice.

 Opening Hours for the Angkor Park and Angkor Ticket Office